Fall 2025 admissions * 8/1/2024 - 12/15/2024

 The following materials are required by the Math Department in order for your application to be considered complete:

-• General GRE: requirement waived for Fall 2024 applicants.
-The General GRE is a requirement of the UT Graduate School, and we cannot admit you without it (except during the 2022 and 2023 cycle).
+- General GRE: requirement waived for Fall 2025 applicants.
+The General GRE is a requirement of the UT Graduate School, and we cannot admit you without it (currently being waived).

-• Statement of purpose: This can be submitted via your MyStatus page after submission of the ApplyTexas application.
+- Statement of purpose: This can be submitted via your MyStatus page after submission of the graduate application.
 A short narrative, typically 2-3 pages, is appropriate.
 Please see Guidelines and Advice below, for tips on possible content for your statement of purpose.

-• Resume/CV: Can be submitted via your MyStatus page after submission of ApplyTexas application.
+- Resume/CV: Can be submitted via your MyStatus page after submission of graduate application.
 Include publications, awards, honors, notable achievements, and other important items you wish to highlight.

 Please do not mail official transcripts to OGA or to the Math Department.
 When a student is admitted to our program, OGA will ask that official paper transcripts be mailed or delivered in person.
 Read more about this in After your decision.